jaimeschettini/space-invaders-js/README.md

 space-invaders-js
 =================

-ASpace Invaders replica made in javascript
+A game like Space Invaders made in javascript